bradleymackey/advent.of.code/README.md

 At attempt at Advent of Code 2019 using only Swift, written as "Swiftly" as possible.
 Feel free to look around.

+This solution is **totally generic**, and will work on **any valid AOC inputs** (another goal of the challenge for me).
+Just replace my inputs with your own and get all the solutions!

 I've been fascinated with Swift's general-purpose languge features for a long time, and AOC is the perfect excuse to put that framework-independent, pure-language applicability to the test.

 ## Usage Tips